We have information you must know before you buy the Q7.

 The Audi Q7 offers strength and refinement in a large, luxurious SUV.
 It is a paragon of driving elegance and interior refinement.

-The 2008 Audi Q7 lineup features two engines and three trim levels.
-The base model is the 3.6 quattro and a 3.6 quattro Premium model is offered as well.
-The top of the line is the 4.2 quattro Premium.
+The 2009 Audi Q7 lineup features three engines and various trim levels.
+The base model is the 3.6 quattro; above that is the 3.6 quattro Premium, 3.6 quattro Premium Plus, and 3.6 quattro Prestige.
+The top of the line is the 4.2 quattro Prestige.
+The diesel is available in Premium, Premium Plus and Prestige trim levels.
 All Q7s come with six-speed Tiptronic automatic transmissions that can be shifted manually and quattro all-wheel drive with front, center and rear locking differentials.

-The 4.2 quattro Premium ($58,600) is powered by a 4.2-liter V8 that produces 350 horsepower and 325 pound-feet of torque.
-In addition to the standard equipment found on the 3.6 Premium, the 4.2 features a power tilt/telescoping steering wheel, four-zone automatic climate control, navigation system with voice recognition, memory for the driver's seat and exterior mirrors, keyless access and starting, remote engine starting, Bose sound system, power rear liftgate, steering-linked adaptive bi-xenon headlights and P275/45R20 tires.
+The 4.2 quattro Prestige ($59,220) is powered by a 4.2-liter V8 that produces 350 horsepower and 325 pound-feet of torque.
+In addition to the standard equipment found on other models, the 4.2 Prestige features a power tilt/telescoping steering wheel, four-zone automatic climate control, navigation system with voice recognition, memory for the driver's seat and exterior mirrors, keyless access and starting, remote engine starting, Bose sound system, power rear liftgate, steering-linked adaptive bi-xenon headlights and P275/45R20 tires.

 The styling of the Audi Q7 offers no surprises, just typical Audi class, as if the A6 wagon experienced an unexpected growth spurt.
 The Q7 is bigger than it looks.
 The blunt front end features Audi's signature bold grille flanked by menacing headlights at the leading edge of the sculpted hood.
 A heavily stylized front end helps mask the formidable mass of the Q7's nose.
 Fog lights are set into the lower moldings.